RaduW/llm-parameters/README.md

-# LLM Paramters
+# LLM Parameters

-An ilustration of the paramters used in LLMs
+An illustration of the parameters used in LLMs